 Does Texas Capital Foundation work with independent grant writers?

-No. Texas Capital Foundation has a grant application to be filled out by the designated nonprofit personnel.
+No. Texas Capital Bank Foundation has a grant application to be filled out by the designated nonprofit personnel.

 Where can I view the Texas Capital Foundation's Form 990 and 501c3 application?